jens1101/platform/utils/README.md

 Removes a k0s setup from the target host.

+### k0s Config Edit

+Edits the existing k0s config by merging the existing config with the desired changes.

 ## Tests

 Note that the tests use Docker-in-Docker.
 Each test creates a Docker container